 Ms. Goldstein frequently advises on a broad range of securities matters, including claims brought by institutional investors, class actions, major customer arbitrations and regulatory investigations.
 She also handles cases involving actions against foreign sovereigns and multi-jurisdictional disputes.

 - The defendants in U.S. v.
-Deutsche Bank AG et al., in which the federal government sought over $1 billion in damages for alleged fraud in the issuance of federally insured residential mortgage loans.
+Deutsche Bank AG et al., in which the federal government sought over US$1 billion in damages for alleged fraud in the issuance of federally insured residential mortgage loans.